Generic selectors

 Operating primarily under U.S. Strategic Command (STRATCOM), the Ohio-class fleet remains continuously deployed, with at least one submarine on deterrent patrol at all times.
 Its reliability, low acoustic signature, and massive payload make it the most survivable leg of America’s nuclear triad.

-Ohio-Class Price in United States
+Ohio-Class Submarine Price

 While the exact unit cost varies by configuration and modernization phase, the estimated price per Ohio-class submarine exceeds $2 billion (USD).
 Its successor, the Columbia-class, is projected to continue the Ohio’s legacy into the next generation of undersea deterrence.